openedx/edx-documentation/en_us/course_authors/source/video/video_process_overview.rst

 Video Process for Courses on MITx Online
 ************************************

-The following diagram outlines the general process for adding videos to an MITx Online course.
+The following outlines the general process for adding videos to an MITx Online course.

 #.
 The course team :ref:`prepares to add videos to the course <Preparing a